chouseknecht/symfony-mariadb-nginx/README.md

 $ oc rsh nginx-2-deploy
 ```

-Now inside the *nginx* pod run the follwing:
+Now inside the *nginx* pod run the following:

 ```
 # Set the working directory to the web directory